mattsizzle/ko-selectize/README.md

 ko-selectize
 =====================

-A selectize.js KnockoutJS custom binding.
+A selectize.js implementation for KnockoutJS, including full options and event intergration and multiple custom binding for quick implementation into varies configurations.

 ### Links ###